Spring Canyon Coal Mines

 Utah Terminal Railway

 The Utah Terminal Railway built a 3.64 mile line from a connection with Utah Railway at their mile post 2.4 (later called Jacobs) to the coal mines of the three coal companies.
-(Utah Railway: Manual, p.
+(Utah Railway.
+Official Manual of Utah Railway Company, No. 2, 1937, revised 1944, p.
 23)

 Competition for Utah Railway's Spring Canyon Branch was from the D&RGW's own Spring Canyon Branch.
 The longer D&RGW line served eight mines in the canyon, including the three also served by Utah Railway.
 (72 ICC 90)